PaloAltoNetworks/Azure-HA-AutoLaunch/NorthSouth/README.md

 - A working Azure Service Principal.
 For information on setting up an Azure Service Princial [CLICK HERE](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

+**VM-Series Config File**
+a sample VM-Series configuration file has been included in this GitHub repository.
+This is preconfigured with all the necessary settings.
+You will need to add your service principal information and change the HA settings to your liking.
+user: admin
+pwd: PaloAlto@123

+**ARM Template Password**
+user:pandemo
+pwd: Dem0pa55w0rd

 **Demo Video**
 - North/South 	***0:00***  [CLICK HERE](
 https://raw.githubusercontent.com/PaloAltoNetworks/Azure-HA-AutoLaunch/master/NorthSouth/ComingSoon.txt)